A speedy knitting style known for seemingly complicated hand movements, an advanced user zooms through stitches.

 Why Is It Called Continental Knitting?

-Unfortunately, during World War 2, continental knitting decreased in popularity in English speaking countries due to this knitting technique’s connection with Germany.
+During World War 2, continental knitting decreased in popularity due to the technique’s connection with Germany.

-Thanks to Elizabeth Zimmermann, continental knitting began to gain popularity again in the USA.
+Thanks to Elizabeth Zimmermann, continental knitting gained popularity again in the USA.

 Countries where people often practice continental knitting include Greece, Bolivia, Portugal, Peru, and Turkey.